Cost of living support

 Most of Hilly Fields is designated as a Scheduled Ancient Monument.
 Excavations in the 1930s and 1970s revealed extensive Iron Age and Roman remains.
 The site and its adjacent open spaces are now heavily used by local people for informal recreation.

-Since the mid 1990s the Council, working with the Spinney Working Party and other local people, has provided and maintained for visitors several entrance and information points, paths, steps, boardwalks, bridges, woodland and pond management, walks, clean-ups and litter picking.
+Since the mid 1990s the Council, working with volunteers, has provided and maintained for visitors several entrance and information points, paths, steps, boardwalks, bridges, woodland and pond management, walks, clean-ups and litter picking.
 The Council looks after the site; a Countryside Ranger has day-to-day responsibility for estate management, community liaison and visitor services.